delize/delize.github.io/_drafts/2020-11-1-deploying-mdm-to-hundreds-of-devices.markdown

 At [$previouscompany](https://andrewdoering.org/#resume) we had gone through a long struggle of managing devices properly.
 When I was hired in 2016, it didn't help that I was hired having never actively used a macOS device before in my life - and admittedly I was out of scope, but doubled down and did a lot of research off and on hours.
 Our initial deployment of a provisioning system was using DeployStudio.
 It worked (slowly and barely) for two years (from 2016 - 2018), and admittedly, we were still a small company at this point, roughly 250 max, however, the mistake had already been made as our biggest two years of growth were during this time period.
 However to continue to scale the companies operations, we needed to get an efficient and flexible system.

 After an uphill battle, countless research documents, proposals, and explanations, we finally reached a point where it was agreed on that we would obtain an MDM solution.
 Going to detail exactly what we went through in terms of deployments before MDM, during/after MDM, and going forward (with Windows 10 and Big Sur).

+This blog post has been written post-acquisition, as well as about a year after our deployment of this process as we will no longer be using this deployment method.

 ### Initial Deployment Phases